oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

    :meth:`Cursor.fetchmany()`.

 6. The default value of the ``oracledb.SessionPool()`` parameter :attr:`~Connection.getmode` now waits for an available connection.
-That is the default is now :data:`~oracledb.POOL_GETMODE_WAIT` instead of :data:`~oracledb.POOL_GETMODE_NOWAIT`.
+That is, the default is now :data:`~oracledb.POOL_GETMODE_WAIT` instead of :data:`~oracledb.POOL_GETMODE_NOWAIT`.
 The new default value improves the behavior for most applications.
 If the pool is in the middle of growing, the new value prevents transient connection creation errors from occurring when using the Thin mode, or when using the Thick mode with recent Oracle Client libraries.

    If the old default value is required, modify any pool creation code to